 DELIVERING WHAT'S NEXT

-PathKeeper's innovative navigation system provides surgeons with optimal control over the surgery.
-Its patented 3D real-time spine navigation technology yields sub-millimeter levels of surgical accuracy, enabling physicians to precisely place the surgical implants and significantly reduce the margin of error.
-Unlike most spinal surgical environments, it offers a radiation-free theater which benefits both the surgical staff and patient from.
+PathKeeper's robotic system provides surgeons with optimal control over the surgery.
+Its patented-pending real-time spine navigation technology yields sub-millimeter levels of surgical accuracy, guiding physicians to precise surgical implant placement and significantly reducing the margin of error.
+It offers a radiation-free theater which is safer for both the surgical staff and patient.

-The system has been designed to be highly mobile for smooth transitioning between operating rooms and clinics and its competitive pricing makes it a viable alternative for any sized medical institution.
+The system possesses a highly mobile design for smooth transitioning between operating rooms and clinics and its competitive pricing makes it a viable alternative for any sized medical institution.

 CONTINUOUS ANATOMICAL TRACKING

-PathKeeper’s patented continuous anatomical tracking technology uses a preoperative CT scan to obtain the patient’s anatomy in 3D.
+PathKeeper’s patented-pending continuous anatomical tracking technology uses a preoperative CT scan to obtain the patient’s anatomy in 3D.
 It then integrates intra-operative images from the 3D camera and proprietary software to adjust the anatomical map in real-time.
-The anatomical map is updated continuously, and the surgeon can re-register as s/he chooses.
-The system also notifies the surgeon when anatomical movement is detected.
+The anatomical map is updated continuously, and notifies the surgeon when anatomical movement is detected.
 The surgeon can thus re-register as necessary to ensure continued accuracy.

-PathKeeper’s breakthrough technology is competitively priced, making it an affordable option for hospitals and clinics of all sizes and budgets.
+PathKeeper’s breakthrough technology is competitively priced, making it a viable option for hospitals and clinics of all sizes and budgets.
 The system is also highly cost-effective.
-Its quick setup and registration time reduces operative time, and its continuous tracking eliminates the need to pause the procedure.
+It's quick setup and registration time reduces operating time and its continuous tracking eliminates the need to pause the procedure.
 Since it does not require CT scanning during the procedure, the system eliminates the need for radiology equipment and support staff which saves costs as well.
-The system has a small footprint that does not take up a lot of space in the operating room and since it is highly mobile, it can be easily transferred between operating rooms.